check-spelling-sandbox/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 ### `clusterd`-hosted RPC services

 The proposed topology has `environmentd` host a singular RPC service that each `clusterd` dials in to.
-An alternative would be to reverse the direction, and have `environmentd` dial in to each `clusterd`, similar to how the Controller gRPC connections are set up.
+An alternative would be to reverse the direction, and have `environmentd` dial into each `clusterd`, similar to how the Controller gRPC connections are set up.
 This may be easier to roll out as the design is a known quantity, and `environmentd` can use its knowledge of which `clusterd` are created and dropped to set up the appropriate connections.